 Pass 1: Zero-result queries.
 Cross-reference your on-site search logs for queries that returned no results.
 Shopify shows these natively in Analytics, Search terms.
 WooCommerce needs a plugin like “Search Analytics” or manual logging.
 Each zero-result query is either a content gap, a product gap, or a naming mismatch, where buyers use a word for your product that you don’t.

 Pass 2: Question-shaped queries.
 Filter for queries containing who/what/why/how/can/does.
-These buyers didn’t just look for a product; they looked for an answer to something.
-Usually a validation-stage question (sizing, care, compatibility).
+These buyers didn’t just look for a product; they looked for an answer to something, usually a validation-stage question about sizing, care, or compatibility.

 Pass 3: Comparison queries.
 Filter for “vs,” “or,” “versus,” “compared to.”
-High commercial intent, often indicates the buyer is oscillating between two specific products.
+These carry high commercial intent and often indicate the buyer is oscillating between two specific products.

 For a store with reasonable traffic, 90 days of on-site search typically yields 200-400 unique queries, of which maybe 30-60 are distinct question intents worth addressing.

-Open the product page of a comparable product in your category.
-Scroll to reviews.
-Don’t read the 5-star and 1-star reviews first.
-Start with 3-star and 4-star.
-These are the reviews where buyers almost-but-not-quite loved the product, which means they list specific unmet expectations.
-Every unmet expectation is a question they wish had been answered pre-purchase.
+Open the product page of a comparable product in your category and scroll to the reviews.
+Start with 3-star and 4-star reviews instead of the 5-star and 1-star ones.
+These are the reviews where buyers almost but not quite loved the product, which means they list specific unmet expectations.
+Each unmet expectation is a question they wish had been answered before purchase.

 Sort reviews by “Most recent” to get current signal.
 Then sort by “Most helpful” to surface the reviews other buyers have already voted as useful.